axa-ch-webhub-cloud/pattern-library/CONTRIBUTION.md

 - Write semantic and accessible code
 - Use complementary doclets

+### Types of Components

+There are basically two types of components:
+- **Presentational Components** used to render data, and
+- **Container Components** used to manage or extend child components

+To facilitate communication between related components we setup and use a context for bidirectional communication between parent/child related components.

 ### CSS

 We stick to hyphenated atomic [BEM](http://getbem.com/) naming for CSS classes as follows: